aspose-psd/Aspose.PSD-Products/psd/java/conversion/psb-to-pdf/_index.md

     {{% blocks/products/pf/agp/content h2="Java Photoshop File Manipulation Library" %}}

  Aspose.PSD is a Photoshop format manipulation API.
 One can generate, modify and convert Adobe Photoshop and Illustrator documents.
-Moreover, end users can perform graphics operations, update layer properties, add watermarks or render one format to PNG, GIF, BMP, TIFF, JPEG, JPEG2000, PSD, PSB etc. Its a standalone API and does not require Adobe Photoshop installation. вЂЋ
+Moreover, end users can perform graphics operations, update layer properties, add watermarks or render one format to PNG, GIF, BMP, TIFF, JPEG, JPEG2000, PSD, PSB etc. Its a standalone API and does not require Adobe Photoshop installation. ‎